-What We Do What We Do Not Do 1 We focus on pay-for-performance by emphasizing performance-based incentive opportunities. × We do not offer perquisites that are not aligned with market practices. challenging yet achievable, meet or exceed competitive standards and are aligned with × We do not permit executive officers or directors to engage in hedging, pledging, or similar types of transactions with respect to our stock. business objectives to enhance stockholder value over time. × We do not permit backdating or repricing of stock options.
-1 We focus on both long-term and short-term incentives to align our executive officers' performance goals with our overall performance. × We do not guarantee salary increases for our executive officers. • We use multiple performance metrics for incentive compensation to better align incentives with overall company performance.
-We benchmark our executive officers' compensation against an appropriate peer group.
-We do not use the same performance measures for short-term and long-term incentives to ensure our executive officers focus on both short-term and 1 long-term goals.
-We do not provide excise tax gross-ups.
+What We Do Not Do

+- X We do not offer perquisites that are not aligned with market practices. - We do not permit executive officers or directors to engage in hedging, pledging, or similar types of transactions with respect to our stock. - We do not permit backdating or repricing of stock options. - ★ We do not guarantee salary increases for our executive officers. - We do not use the same performance measures for short-term and long-term incentives to ensure our executive officers focus on both short-term and long-term goals. - We do not provide excise tax gross-ups.